Mexico flag Mexico: Economic and Political Overview

 Executive Power

-As established by the Constitution, the Executive power is headed by the President of the United Mexican States.
-The President is both Head of State and of Government, as well as the Supreme Commander of the Armed Forces.
-He or she is elected by popular vote for a six year term and cannot be reelected.
-The President appoints the Cabinet.
+In Mexico, as established by the Constitution, the Executive power is vested in the President of the United Mexican States, who serves as both Head of State and Head of Government, as well as the Supreme Commander of the Armed Forces.
+The President is elected by popular vote for a single six-year term, known as a sexenio, and reelection is prohibited.
+As the head of the executive branch, the President has the authority to appoint the Cabinet, although certain key appointments, such as the Attorney General and diplomatic positions, require Senate approval.

 Legislative Power

-The Mexican legislative power is in the hands of the Congress of the Union, which is divided in two chambers: the Chamber of Deputies and the Senate of the Republic.
-The Chamber of Deputies has 500 members, 300 of which are elected through plurality voting and 200 through proportional representation, with a three-year mandate.
-The Senate of the Republic is composed by 128 members, 96 of which are elected through plurality voting and 32 through proportional representation, all with a six-year mandate.
+The legislative power in Mexico is vested in the Congress of the Union, which is bicameral, consisting of the Chamber of Deputies and the Senate of the Republic.
+The Chamber of Deputies is composed of 500 members, 300 elected through plurality voting in single-member districts and 200 through proportional representation in multi-member districts, all serving three-year terms.
+The Senate of the Republic comprises 128 members, with 96 elected through plurality voting—two for each state and Mexico City, plus one for the first minority—and 32 through proportional representation, all serving six-year terms.

 Indicator of Freedom of the Press